Suggested links

 • Delirium tremens (DTs)

-For some people, the next week or more may also present symptoms.
-As the central nervous system returns to normal functioning, severe side effects will likely wane.
-However, people recovering from alcohol use disorder, in particular, should try to manage expectations during stage three.
+Severe side effects will likely wane as the central nervous system returns to normal functioning.
+However, people recovering from alcohol use disorder should try to manage expectations during stage three.

-When detoxing from any substance use, your safest option is to consult a healthcare professional beforehand.
-Some withdrawal symptoms—including those that appear from alcohol—can be dangerous or even deadly.
+When going through detox from any drug abuse, your safest option is to consult with a healthcare professional or addiction treatment provider beforehand.
+Some alcohol withdrawal symptoms can be life-threatening.

-Mild alcohol addiction usually means mild withdrawals and would therefore be safe to go through at home.
+Mild alcohol addiction can usually mean mild withdrawal.
 However, it is best to seek medical advice from a healthcare professional about the risks involved with your individual situation.
+Alcohol withdrawals can be deadly if you aren’t careful.

-If a healthcare professional approves at-home detoxification, you can anticipate experiencing mild withdrawal symptoms as listed above.
+If approved by a healthcare professional for at-home detoxification, you can anticipate experiencing mild symptoms of withdrawal as listed above.

-During a home detox, the following practices may:
+During a home detox, the following practices may help:

-• Balanced Diet: Eating healthy, nutrient-rich foods will support your body’s healing and fuel you as your body adjusts to the lack of alcohol it had gotten used to.
+• Balanced Diet: Eating healthy, nutrient-rich foods will support your body’s healing and fuel you as your body adjusts to the lack of alcohol it has gotten used to.

 If you choose to do a home detox, it is ideal to check with a medical professional to ensure that it is safe for you to do without medical supervision.
-During detox, seek medical attention as soon as possible if you experience more severe symptoms.
+During the detox process, if you begin to experience more severe symptoms, seek medical attention as soon as possible.

-In some cases, medical detox is the safer choice when detoxing from alcohol use—especially when heavy drinking was the case beforehand.
-Medical detox allows the recovering individual to go through alcohol withdrawals under medical supervision to ensure their safety.
+In some cases, a medical detox is the safer choice when detoxing from alcohol use—especially when heavy drinking was the case beforehand.
+Medical detox allows the recovering individual to experience withdrawals under medical supervision to ensure their safety.

 As mentioned above, more acute withdrawal symptoms can be life-threatening.
 Having access to medical personnel can be critical.

-Medically-supervised detox can be provided on an inpatient or an outpatient level, depending on the severity of previous alcohol use.
-Various treatment programs are available to assist you through the detox process and provide peace of mind.
+Medically supervised detox can be provided on either an inpatient or an outpatient level, depending on the severity of previous alcohol use.
+Various treatment programs are available to assist you through detox and provide peace of mind.

-Here are some of the most common medications utilized to treat alcohol use disorder during the detoxification process:
+Here are some of the most common treatment medications utilized during the detoxification process:

-• Benzodiazepines: Can be used for their sedative effects to prevent withdrawal seizures.
-Such benzodiazepines may include: chlordiazepoxide (Librium®), diazepam (Valium®), and lorazepam (Ativan®).
+• Benzodiazepines: Used for their sedative effects to prevent withdrawal seizures.
+Such benzodiazepines may include chlordiazepoxide (Librium®), diazepam (Valium®), and lorazepam (Ativan®).

 • Naltrexone: More commonly prescribed during the late withdrawal stage to prevent relapse.